Universal R-matrix and functional relations: Functional relations for Functional relations for UqLsl2

 where the representations $\widetilde \varphi^\mu$, $\varphi^m$ of $\uqlsl$ are defined in section \ref{s:ero}, and the representations $\rho^+$, $\overline \rho^-$ of $\uqbp$ in section \ref{s:elo}.
 These relations, known as functional relations, appear to be very useful for investigation of the corresponding integrable systems.

 There are relations which are due only to the fact that the universal transfer operators and universal $Q$-operators are constructed from the universal $R$-matrices.
 Another set of relations depends on the structure of the representations used for their construction.
-Here, to analyze the products of the operators, we should analyze the tensor products of the corresponding representations, see, for example, relations (\ref{Q1Q2}) and (\ref{T1Q2}).
+Here, to analyse the products of the operators, we should analyse the tensor products of the corresponding representations, see, for example, relations (\ref{Q1Q2}) and (\ref{T1Q2}).